CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/dispatch-control.md

     </div>
     </details>

-**Enable scanning by Item** – allows to scan by Item (applicable if Batches do not manage an Item)
+**Enable scanning by Item** – Allows scanning by item (applies when batches do not manage an item).

-**Use Oddete Scanner BarCode when scanning Business PartNumber** – allows adjusting Batch number scanning if Business Partner is using Odette standard.
+**Use Oddete Scanner BarCode when scanning Business PartNumber** – Enables adjusting batch number scanning according to the Odette standard for Business Partner part numbers.

-**No. of Package numbers scans** – defines several scanning of Catalog numbers, after which the application goes another step.
+**No. of Package numbers scans** – Defines the number of package number scans after which the application moves to the next step
     <details>
     <summary>Click here to expand</summary>
     <div>